 The Wool Stall

-This month’s Trader Profile takes a look into one of the Market’s longest running businesses, the Wool Stall located in the Market Hall.
+As part of our regular Trader Profile series, we take a look into one of the Market’s longest running businesses, the Wool Stall located in the Market Hall.

 With over 70 years’ presence in Aberdare Market, the Wool Stall continues to provide the community with yarn, conversation and a wealth of experience.
 Sue James, the manager is an expert knitter and has always bought her yarn here, long before she took over the stall.
 The Wool Stall has been in situ since 1937 - or at least that’s as far back as the current owners can trace.
 What is interesting though, is that the stall has, for the most part, been a family concern, being passed down through three generations of the same family until the early 80s.